geex-framework/vscode-geex-schematics/TROUBLESHOOTING.md

 ## Extension logs

 The extension is logging some debug information.
-You can see the logs: from the VS Code menu > View > Output > select "Angular Schematics - Logs" from the dropdown.
+You can see the logs: from the VS Code menu > View > Output > select "Geex Angular Schematics - Logs" from the dropdown.

 <br>

 ## Support

-If it still does not work, you can ask a question on [GitHub discussions](https://github.com/cyrilletuzi/vscode-angular-schematics/discussions).
+If it still does not work, you can ask a question on [GitHub discussions](https://github.com/geex-graphql/vscode-geex-schematics/discussions).

 <br>